Meet the Team

 This dedicated and talented group does not get paid for its efforts.
 Donations to Casa de Esperanza go directly to helping the people who are hurting in Honduras.

 Lori’s first trip to Honduras was in 2000 and she has never looked back, making over 100 trips to date.
 She received a Bachelor’s of Science in nursing from Hope College and has worked as a registered nurse in intensive care units, emergency medicine and gastroenterology.
 Lori’s hobbies include gardening, cooking, and improving her Spanish.
 She and her husband Bill have three sons.

 Alishia and her husband Guy are financial advisors at Terrill Financial Group in Grand Haven, Michigan.
 She enjoys cross-country skiing, hiking, biking and home improvement projects.
 Alisha has traveled to Honduras many times with Casa de Esperanza Ministries.
 She is mom to four spoiled cats.

 Bill’s first trip to Honduras was in 1999, and since then he has made more than 55 trips.
 He is responsible for laying the foundation of Casa de Esperanza ministries.
 A graduate of Hope College and the University of Minnesota School of Dentistry, Bill recently retired from dentistry after 30 years practicing in Grand Haven.
 Bill loves the Minnesota Gophers, Vikings, and Twins!
 He also enjoys working outdoors and tiling projects.

 Dave is a plumber who loves to travel and explore new parts of the world, which makes him vital to our construction ministry, using his expert plumbing skills, in Honduras.
 Dave enjoys traveling to Honduras with Casa de Esperanza and has been there more than 20 times.
-He and his wife Marguerite have five children, many of whom have also been to Honduras!
+He and his wife Marguerite live in Byron Center and have five children, many of whom have also been to Honduras!

 Debra works as the office manager at her husband’s chiropractic practice.
 She enjoys riding motorcycles, spending time with her grandchildren, and traveling.
 She and her husband Ron have 3 children, all of whom are chiropractic physicians.
 Debra has traveled to Honduras with Casa de Esperanza many times.